THE HISTORY AND TODAY'S POPULARITY OF THE EDISON VINTAGE LIGHT BULBS

-The Edison light bulb has since then been developed and grown to be known and used throughout the world.
-In today's world many people are using Edison light bulbs due to the several advantages these bulbs offer, including;
+The Edison light bulb has since been developed and grown to be known and used throughout the world.
+In today's world, many people are using Edison light bulbs due to the several advantages these bulbs offer, including;

 Comments will be approved before showing up.